Nigeria would privatise NNPC, amend royalties under draft oil reform bill | Headlines

 Nigeria would privatise NNPC, amend royalties under draft oil reform bill

-Nigeria's long-awaited oil reform bill would privatise the Nigerian National Petroleum Company (NNPC), amend changes to deepwater royalties made late last year and scrap key regulatory agencies in favour of new bodies, a copy of the bill seen by Reuters showed.
+Nigeria's long-awaited oil reform bill would take steps to privatise the Nigerian National Petroleum Company (NNPC), amend changes to deepwater royalties made late last year and create new regulatory bodies, a copy of the bill seen by Reuters showed.
 President Muhammadu Buhari has sent the bill to the Senate, two sources told Reuters.
 It, along with the House of Representatives, must sign off on the bill before it can become law.
 Nigeria is Africa's largest crude exporter.

-The changes would in theory make it easier for the struggling company to raise funds.
+The changes could make it easier for the struggling company to raise funds.
+However the bill does not require government to sell shares in the company and, unlike previous reform proposals, does not set a deadline for privitisation to be completed.
 The legislation would also amend controversial changes to deep offshore royalties made late last year by cutting the royalty that companies pay the government for offshore fields producing less than 15,000 barrels per day to 7.5% from 10%.

 - READ MORE ON: